 Explain your plan of action: It is very likely that the water temperature will be between 76 and 80 degrees F, as in all past CIOWS events.
 But if the temperature is between 82 and 85 degrees F, swimmers will be notified by e-mail the day before the event and when they check-in to be prepared for warm water conditions.
-We will follow items above including entry refusal if swimmer is not acclimated to warm water swimming.
+We will follow items above including entry refusal if a swimmer is not acclimated to warm water swimming.

-What extra medical care will you provide to mitigate & treat symptoms of heat-related issues: The following methods are among the ways you can do this:
+What extra medical care will you provide to mitigate & treat symptoms of heat-related issues: